 This monument, added to Clinton Square in 2001, celebrates the October 1, 1851, rescue of William "Jerry" Henry, an escaped slave from Missouri.

 Henry had been arrested in Syracuse and identified as an escaped slave; Federal officials eager to compel obedience to the then-new Fugitive Slave Act determined to return him to Missouri.
 The arrest occurred on the very day that a major abolitionist meeting was taking place in the city.
-Following one failed rescue attempt, a large "mob" -- actually representing a cross-section of Syracuse's African American and radical reform communities -- stormed a police station, battered down its doors, and rescued "Jerry" Henry, defying the Fugitive Slave Act.
+Following one failed rescue attempt, a large "mob" -- actually a group of 52 men representing a cross-section of Syracuse’s African American and radical reform communities -- stormed a police station, battered down its doors, and rescued "Jerry" Henry, defying the Fugitive Slave Act.
 Within a few days "Jerry" escaped to freedom in Kingston, Ontario.

 This act had distinguished -- and sometimes accidental -- precursors.
 In May 1851, the conservative New England statesman Daniel Webster gave a speech in downtown Syracuse in which he praised the Fugitive Slave Act and called for its vigorous enforcement.
 This had the effect of galvanizing the local abolitionist community.
 The Jerry Rescue itself was coordinated in part by area abolitionist leaders, including local Underground Railroad leader Jermain Loguen and Peterboro-based philanthropist-activist Gerrit Smith.
 After the Rescue, Smith lauded it as a shining example of abolitionist principles in action, urging his colleagues to operate always at the "Jerry Level."